What are Regional Workshops?

 Singapore, May 16 – 22, 2017

 The YSEALI Urban Planning and Smart Growth Workshop brought together 60 youth (aged 20-35) from ten ASEAN nations: Brunei, Cambodia, Laos, Indonesia, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
 The workshop focused on the opportunities and challenges that come with urbanization, and possible solutions to address these issues including effective governance and policy making, social innovation, the use of technology, and partnerships across different sectors of society.
 The workshop was held in Singapore, 16 – 21 May 2017.
-More information about the workshop is available here.
 Photos

 YSEALI Generation: Eco-Entrepreneurship Workshop